 Former/Maiden Name: Please provide us with your former/maiden name if you have one.
 When requesting transcripts, please ask the sending institution to indicate your current name and former/maiden name.

 Admission Decision: The admission decision will be communicated to you as soon as review is complete.
 The decision is based on a number of factors and is the result of a thorough and deliberate process.
 All decisions are final and cannot be appealed.

 All financial forms and supporting documentation with required signatures must be uploaded with your application, and must be dated within one year of your intended enrollment date.

-The program is fully accredited by the New York State Education Department and the Council on Rehabilitation Counselor Education (CORE) and Council for Higher Education Accreditation (CHEA).
-In July 2107, CORE merged with the Council for Accreditation of Counseling and Related Education Programs (CACREP).
-As a result, the Rehabilitation Counseling program at the University at Buffalo is accredited by CACREP.
-This accreditation is separate from CACREP accreditation for 60 hour Licensed Mental Health Counselor programs.
+The rehabilitation counseling program is fully accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+The program was accredited by the Council on Rehabilitation Counselor Education (CORE) until that organization merged with CACREP in July 2017.
+As a result, the rehabilitation counseling program at the University at Buffalo is accredited by CACREP.
+This accreditation is separate from CACREP accreditation for the 60-hour Licensed Mental Health Counselor programs.

-Students of CORE accredited programs are eligible to take the Certified Rehabilitation Counselor (CRC) Examination in their final year of the program under certification Category G. 75% of coursework needs to be completed at least one to two months prior to taking the exam.
-Students who pass the CRC exam are eligible to submit their transcript, showing degree conferral, to the Commission on Rehabilitation Counselor Certification (CRCC).
+Students of CACREP-accredited programs are eligible to take the Certified Rehabilitation Counselor (CRC) examination in their final year of the program.
+Seventy-five percent of coursework needs to be completed at least one to two months prior to taking the exam.
+Students who pass the CRC exam are eligible to submit their transcript after degree conferral to the Commission on Rehabilitation Counselor Certification (CRCC) under Category One.
 This will allow students to immediately hold the credential as a Certified Rehabilitation Counselor (CRC) without the need for prior supervised employment in the field, as required for other certification categories.